Curved Odd Elasticity: Odd elasticity in curved background

-The next step is the extension of the rank-4 tensor with the odd elastic terms related to the modulus $K_o$.
-In principle the inclusion of the odd modulus $A$ is also possible for a solid with internal torque density, but we choose not to for simplicity.
-This term in curved background is given from:
+The next step is the extension of the rank-4 tensor with odd elastic terms related to the modulus $K_o$.
+In principle, the inclusion of the odd modulus $A$ is also possible for a solid with internal torque density, but for simplicity we choose not.
+This term in a curved background is given by:

 where in our case $\bar{\epsilon}^{ab}=\epsilon^{ab}/\sqrt{|\Bar{g}|}$ \footnote{If we include the odd contribution before the covariant derivative bypasses the rank-4 elasticity tensor during the extraction of the equation of motion, it would still have no difference in the final result as $\overline{\nabla}_{\alpha}\sqrt{|\Bar{g}|}=0$.}.
 The final result is the odd Navier's equation for the displacement field